 Would it give you better rewards in a particular category or on all purchases?
 Is the welcome bonus compelling?
 Is there another benefit, such as a lower interest rate (if you carry a balance), or perhaps travel perks like lounge access or free checked bags on an airline you fly often?

 You need to have a good reason to sign up.
-My latest addition, the Capital One® Venture® Rewards Credit Card, checked three of these boxes.
-I’m getting an improved return on many purchases, my introductory bonus will be worth at least $500 in travel (50,000 miles after spending $3,000 on purchases within the first 3 months) and I’ll get a Global Entry or TSA Precheck membership statement credit.
+My latest addition, the Capital One Venture Rewards Credit Card, checked three of these boxes.
+I’m getting an improved return on many purchases, my introductory bonus will be worth $600 in travel (my offer is 60,000 miles after spending $3,000 on purchases within the first 3 months) and I’ll get a Global Entry or TSA Precheck membership statement credit.

 I think everyone should compare credit card offers at least once a year.
 While some people worry about having too many credit cards, there are also risks to having too few cards (missing out on rewards, failing to build a solid credit history and so on).